Appreciation

 Equity

 The overall value of the property, minus the mortgage or debt amount.
-A property owner may encounter negative equity if their home depreciates in value and is worth less than they owe on their mortgage.
+A property owner may encounter negative equity if their home depreciates in value and ends up worth less than the amount they owe on their mortgage.

 Freehold

-The title which confirms you as the owner of the property and the land it sits on.
-The alternative of a freehold property is a leasehold (See Leasehold).
+The title which confirms you as the owner of both the property and the land it sits on.
+The

 Gazumping

-An unfortunate occurrence where a buyer has an offer on a property accepted, but the seller then chooses to sell to someone else who has offered more.
-Although gazumping is morally frowned upon it is not illegal and can happen at any time.
+Where a buyer has an offer on a property accepted, but the seller then chooses to sell to someone else, usually someone who has made a higher offer.
+Although

-Type of survey that is cheaper than a Building Survey.
-It rates the condition of all permanent structures included in the property, e.g. garages etc, highlights important problems that could affect the property’s value and includes a valuation.
+HomeBuyer Report, the surveyor rates the condition of all permanent structures included in the property and highlights important problems or defects that could affect the property’s value.

 The percentage of the mortgage that is charged to the borrower on top of the mortgage repayments.
 Interest rates charged by mortgage lenders are usually influenced by the Bank of England base rate.